 - Do not stretch shampooing time: Your hair is in its most fragile state when it’s wet.
-So, ideally, you should shampoo and condition your hair within 15 minutes of wetting it to keep damage and breakage at the minimum.
+So, ideally, you should reduce your shower time and shampoo and condition your hair within 15 minutes of wetting it to keep damage and breakage at a minimum.

 2. Tips For Conditioning